Elon Musk’s SpaceX Starship rocket lands successfully but then explodes

 The county’s legal department is reviewing “what the requirements are” for establishing a city.

-Meanwhile, Trevino said Starship testing has given the area a new dimension that he hopes will lead to a long-term economic benefit for a region beset by joblessness and poverty.
+Meanwhile, Trevino said Starship testing has given the area a new dimension he hopes will lead to a long-term economic benefit for a region beset by joblessness and poverty.

 “It’s extremely exciting that the testing, the research and development continues to go forward literally on a daily basis,” he said.
 “I think it’s a learning and growing experience for all of us.
 We’re getting used to having SpaceX in our backyard and trying to support them.”